meridianarc/griptape-docs/docs/grant-proposal/xGHxCERY.md

 - The initial 2-3 Months of development it took to get the project where it is today.
 - 1 hour weekly office hours in which Sandy and Luis will be available for support, feedback, and ideation with the community (First hour was attending by 10+ community members).
 - 1 hour bi-weekly live release/demo meetings at the conclusion of each sprint
-- 2 "Hackathons" (at the end of each phase), sponsored by Stake or Die, in which a common contract worked on by different teams to build different UIs.
+- 2 "Hackathons" (at the end of each phase), sponsored by Stake or Die, in which a teams will compete to build different UIs based on a common contract.
 - Free video tutorials demonstrating solutions to common issues.

 ## End Note - a word about network upgrades / improvements.

-In order for Secret Network to thrive, the network iteself needs to go through periodic upgrades and improvements.
+In order for Secret Network to thrive, the network itself needs to go through periodic upgrades and improvements.
 While unarguably the best thing for the network, these upgrades can introduce changes that make dApp maintenance a challenge.
-Whether it is breaking changes that will impact every dApp on the network, or just new implementations of contracts that are widely used, having a framework that handles the lower level code can be incredibly helpful in improving the speed and quality of upgrades accross the ecosystem.
+Whether it is breaking changes that will impact every dApp on the network, or just new implementations of contracts that are widely used, having a framework that handles the lower level code can be incredibly helpful in improving the speed and quality of upgrades across the ecosystem.
 With the upcoming Stargate upgrades getting closer by the day, we are excited about the potential Griptape holds to make the lives of developers and users much easier.